 The data collected by patients and healthy individuals through the use of digital health innovations (to manage a health condition or to prevent one) can be invaluable for research.
 The research can be to further refine an innovative solution or might be to establish a wider evidence base for its value or might be in related or unrelated disease areas.
-It should not be forgotten that usually disease research needs control patients (e.g. subjects who don't have the disease or subjects who are not provided with a given treatment or digital technology), and that therefore all of the data collected through health systems and healthcare could have wider value than the original context of its capture.
+It should not be forgotten that every area of disease research will need control patients who don't have the disease, and that therefore all of the data collected through health systems and healthcare could have wider value than the original context of its capture.
 A historic challenge with enabling that reuse is that consent forms have often specified quite precisely the nature of a particular research initiative, the hypothesis it is trying to examine, the organisation or teams that will process the data and sometimes even specifying the country or countries.